criteo/mesos-command-modules/README.md

 Here is the list of supported modules:
 - Hook (all methods)
-- Isolator (prepare, cleanup, watch, usage methods)
+- Isolator (prepare, isolate, cleanup, watch, usage methods)

 ## Production readyness